 In my teenage years, I was the North West county gymnast champion, as a gymnast I had to understand the capabilities of my body and the exercise regime required to keep healthy.
 After the birth of my first son, I was able to get back into shape quickly, however in my late twenties I had a horse riding accident that resulted in a fracture of my neck.
 I realised after experiencing first-hand the process of rehabilitation with a physiotherapist how important movement was for health and so started my journey of education, qualification, teaching and caring.

 I’ve been practising yoga since my early 20’s and initially trained as a yoga teacher in various styles, with some amazing teachers including Iyengar trained, Dharma Mittra and Richard Freeman as well as training in Hatha, Ashtanga, Flow Yoga and Kundalini Yoga.
 After qualifying as a teacher, I continued to become a teacher trainer in Hatha Yoga, Kundalini Yoga with I-sky teacher training and anatomy teacher for yoga therapy.

 In addition to Yoga I trained in Pilates as a mat based teacher and have loved the results in both patients and students.

 As a busy mum of three children and running two yoga studios in the past 12 years I decided to take the next step and become a physiotherapist.

 I feel honoured to have my own clinic offering a specialised service with longer treatment sessions in a wonderful environment.
-Alongside my clinic I also work part time within an out of hours GP practise as a first point of contact physiotherapist triaging patients with muscular skeletal issues and also physiotherapist and sports trauma to the Solent Devils ice Hockey team.
+Alongside my clinic I also work as a first point of contact practitioner for a local GP practise assessing patients and running injection clinics.

 Prior to this I have worked with an NHS outpatient setting where I won three WOW awards for patient recognition and also LB Healthcare as a Hydro therapist.